isrand/hetsdk/README.md

 **Description**

-Get the participants belonging to an encrypted topic, only if the creator chose to store them in the topic configuration message.
+Get the participants belonging to an encrypted topic, only if the creator chose to store them in the topic configuration message, and if the user has access to the topic.

 **Parameters**